 In Star Wars: The Last Jedi, Rose Tico, a fighter in the Resistance, says, “That’s how we’re gonna win.
 Not fighting what we hate.
 Saving what we love.”

-In this spirit, we invite you to write a story (in 50 words or fewer) about a person (or group) who fights to resist the forces threatening what they hold dear.
-The story can be personal, fictional, or even historic.
+In this spirit, we invited you to write a story (in 50 words or fewer) about a person (or group) who fights to resist the forces threatening what they hold dear.

 Here we present the winner and five finalists:

 We sit against the counter for hours, a long row of cold butts and aching backs.
 I ask for a coffee, again they decline.
 I can feel the eyes on me.
 I read until closing time, but I’ll be back again tomorrow.
 Until my dollar is as good as theirs.